AviiNL/Ccs2DLcd/README.md

 ## Copyright and License

-Copyright (c) 2013 CoffeeCup Studios
+Copyright &copy; 2013 CoffeeCup Studios

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal